cogeotiff/rio-cogeo/docs/Is_it_a_COG.md

-# Is it a COG ?

-## How to recognize a COG and how to create a proper one!
+# How to recognize a COG and how to create a proper one!

 **Requirements**